Scholarships and Grants

 All candidates for admission will be considered for the following scholarships.
 The student's application for admission is also the application for major merit-based scholarships at Fordham.

-Cunniffe Presidential Scholarship: Award covering full tuition, room, board, and fees, renewable for four years.
+Cunniffe Presidential Scholarship: Award covers tuition, room, board, and fees and is renewable for four years.
 Recipients are also eligible for a maximum of $20,000 over four years to use for academic enrichment experiences.
 Awarded to the top admitted students each year (typically within the top 1% of the admitted pool).
-Cunniffe Presidential Scholars are generally ranked in the top 1–2% of their high school class and demonstrate excellent academic achievement in high school, test scores, and personal characteristics.
+Cunniffe Presidential Scholars are generally ranked in the top 1-2% of their high school class and demonstrate outstanding academic achievement, test scores, and personal characteristics.
 April 1 notification.

 Semifinalist Scholarship: Full-tuition award renewable for four years.
 Recipients are finalists or semifinalists in the National Merit or National Hispanic Recognition Scholarship Programs who possess a solid A average and are in the top 2–3% of all admitted students.
 Notification is made at the time of admission.